cornell-ece2300/ece2300-docs/docs/ece2300-tinyrv1-isa.md

 The encoded immediate `imm` is calculated during assembly such that $PC +
 \text{sext}(\texttt{imm}) = \texttt{addr}$.
 TinyRV1 requires the JAL
 target address to always be four-byte aligned (i.e., the bottom two bits must be zero).
-An unaligned BNE target address results in undefined behavior.
+An unaligned JAL target address results in undefined behavior.

 #### JR